 \subsection{Dynamic Prediction of Latent Space Characteristics}

-To describe the MPC circuit model, we start with the objective that it seeks to optimize.
+To describe the MPC circuit (which, in a sense, functionally plays the role of V1), we start with the objective that it seeks to optimize.
 In effect, we require predictions to be made with respect to only ``parts'' of its internal representations, i.e., predictions are made in portions of latent representation space.
-To decide what makes predictions (and what the targets of these will be), we treat the circuit as an architecture of foveal, parafoveal, and peripheral streams where each stream is specialized to receive and encode only one foveal, parafoveal, or peripheral input.
-Crucially, this architecture of streams, further inspired by the multi/dual-streams hypothesis \cite{mishkin1982contribution,goodale1992separate}\footnote{Note that the two-streams hypothesis specifically refers to specialized circuitry related to ``what'' (ventral) and ``where'' (dorsal) pathways.
-Although our architecture does not specifically implement the dorsal and ventral pathways in a neuroanatomically faithful manner, it does embody the spirit of the what-where distinction and implicit factorisation or mean-field approximation.
-Specifically, our model's foveal streams acquire fine-grained information (high-resolution stroke/arc components) whereas the parafoveal and peripheral streams acquire coarse-grained information (low-resolution, object/part chunks) within which the finer-grained information is situated, i.e., the foveal visual primitives indicate what is being detected whereas the parafoveal/peripheral streams indicate where the primitives can be found in the context of the ``bigger picture''.}, must learn to predict the activity dynamics of one another; this means that each stream is continually guessing what the other streams are encoding (and each must adjust its own activities based on how wrong its guesses are).
-This guessing game results in a lateral, cross-stream prediction scheme, of which there are many variations that could be studied (only four are considered in this work).
+To decide what makes predictions (and what the targets of these will be), we treat the circuit as an architecture of foveal, parafoveal, and peripheral streams where each stream is specialized to receive and encode only a single foveal, parafoveal, or peripheral input.
+Crucially, this architecture of streams, further inspired by the multi/dual-streams hypothesis \cite{mishkin1982contribution,goodale1992separate}\footnote{Note that the two-streams hypothesis refers to specialized circuitry related to ``what'' (ventral) and ``where'' (dorsal) pathways.
+Although our architecture does not faithfully implement the dorsal and ventral pathways in a neuroanatomically, it does embody the spirit of the what-where distinction and implicit factorisation (mean-field approximation).
+In effect, our model's foveal streams acquire fine-grained information (high-resolution stroke/arc components) whereas the parafoveal and peripheral streams acquire coarse-grained information (low-resolution, object/part chunks) within which the finer-grained information is situated, i.e., the foveal visual primitives indicate what is being detected whereas the parafoveal/peripheral streams indicate, in coordination with the encoded coordinates (see Appendix), where the primitives can be found in the context of the ``bigger picture''.}, must learn to predict the activity dynamics of one another.
+This means that each stream is continually guessing what the other streams are encoding and each must adjust its own activities based on how wrong its guesses are.
+This guessing game results in a lateral, cross-stream prediction scheme, of which there are many variations that could be studied (only one simple design is considered in this work).
 This type of prediction scheme enables neuronal circuits to predict the statistical properties of a latent space without making ``downward'' (decoder-oriented) predictions of raw sensory input.
 From this perspective, a successful architecture of streams would be one that seeks consistency or coherence among distributed representations.